CANADA FX DEBT-C$ weakest since May 2010 as data disappoints

 By Alastair Sharp

-TORONTO, Jan 7 (Reuters) - The Canadian dollar hit its weakest level against its U.S. counterpart since May 2010 on Tuesday after Canada posted a surprisingly steep widening of its trade deficit, eroding market hopes the struggling export sector might be recovering.
+TORONTO, Jan 7 (Reuters) - The Canadian dollar hit its weakest level against its U.S. counterpart since 2010 on Tuesday after Canada posted a surprisingly steep widening of its trade deficit, eroding market hopes the beleaguered export sector might be recovering.

-The November deficit and a sharp downward revision to October’s trade numbers set back a nascent growth spurt for the Canadian economy, while a sharp contraction in purchasing activity in an Ivey survey for December added to the pessimistic tone.
+The November deficit and a sharp downward revision to October’s trade numbers knocked the wind from a nascent growth spurt for the Canadian economy, while a sharp contraction in purchasing activity in an Ivey survey for December added to the pessimistic tone.

-The fall could be exacerbated in coming weeks if employment and inflation data also disappoint and as investors pile back into the greenback.

-“I see the Canadian dollar more vulnerable to bad news than good news at this point,” said Jack Spitz, managing director of foreign exchange at National Bank Financial.
-“There is a bias to take the currency weaker.”

 “There was some hope late last year that exports showed some pick-up, especially in September, but with the revision to October and again the weaker number in November, it showed that it was probably just one-off strength in September,” said Charles St-Arnaud, Canadian economist and currency strategist at Nomura Securities International in New York.